lyrahgames/gnome-extension-glasa/README.md

 ## Getting Started

-It is highly recommended to get this extension by using the [GNOME Extensions' Website](https://extensions.gnome.org/) and searching for `glasa`.
+It is recommended to get this extension by using the [GNOME Extensions' Website](https://extensions.gnome.org/) and searching for `glasa`.
 Otherwise you can also use [this link](https://extensions.gnome.org/extension/4780/glasa/).

 ## Manual Installation and Development Usage